petervflocke/fidelio-display/README.md

 # fidelio-display
-Arduino library for the Philips Fidelio DS1100 display The display is based on the PT6964 Led Driver IC
+Arduino library for the Philips Fidelio DS1100 display based on PT6964 Led Driver IC This is a fork from https://github.com/motote/fidelio-display now refactored from pure software serial communication to SPI.

-Used in a project to revive an old Fidelio DS1100 clock feature, therefore only the numbers are supported.

-The usage is very easy.
-Just initialize the object with the pins is connected to

-FidelioDisplay display(4, 5, 6);

-And write anything

-display.write("2215");

-You can also change the flags (dots, pm, alarm) using the toogle or set functions
+Tested on ESP32, small AVR will work soon :)
+For an example check the main.cpp in src folder.